ramonpereira/PlanningThroughTensorFlow/Commands.md

 ```

 ## Tensorflow Planning

-Planning on trained domain should connected to the real domain similator for evaluation purpose,
+Planning on trained domain should connected to the real domain simulator for evaluation purpose,
 Since the learned transition function is not the one in real world.
 Directly using this planner
 could end up meeting different state in the real world.